bramley/phplist-plugin-addons/README.md

 ## Version history ##

     version         Description
-    1.11.4+20221024 Fix the test of config file being in the default location 1.11.3+20221003 Find the "lists" directory within the distribution directory 1.11.2+20220514 Allow forcing a re-install of the currently installed version
+    1.11.5+20230205 Improvement to updater handling of files not to be installed 1.11.4+20221024 Fix the test of config file being in the default location 1.11.3+20221003 Find the "lists" directory within the distribution directory 1.11.2+20220514 Allow forcing a re-install of the currently installed version